fwv/Concurrent/README.md

 Some notes and tools when I am learning JUC.
 # Landmark
 * 2016/09/19 Cancel task in an ThreadPool by execute count.
-* 2016/09/28 add AsynFuture make Future's get() method is not blocking.
+* 2016/09/28 Add AsynFuture make Future's get() method is not blocking.